tina-friedrich/arc-user-guide/docs/source/arc-storage.rst

 .. note::
   Specifying the scratch file system type is especially important if you are running a multi-node (MPI) code which utilises
   $SCRATCH.
-If you do not specify a scratch constraint, then you might be allocated nodes with different scratch file systems which would will cause problems (unless you do not use scratch within your job).
+If you do not specify a scratch constraint, then you might be allocated nodes with different scratch file systems which will likely cause problems for your jobs, especially if you use scratch.

   The options are::